nhsconnect/CareConnectAPI/pages/design/design_get_record.md

 FHIR Documents are exchanged as FHIR Bundles of type “document”.
 It is expected that the first resource in the bundle will be a Composition resource followed by various other resources.
 Further to the supporting evidence in the Composition, resources will contain human-readable and machine-readable (structured) content.
 It is also possible for a FHIR Document to contain signatures, stylesheets and provenance statements.

-While any FHIR resource can contain human-readable text blocks, a FHIR document is the only way of applying any associated layout at source.
+While any FHIR resource can contain human-readable text blocks, a FHIR document is the only way a provider can apply any layout rules to the content.
+Technically the content will still be re-rendered by the consumer and the provider will still be dependant on how the consumer interprets any given layout expectations.

 A RESTful FHIR API will normally handle a bundle as a FHIR Document when it identifies the bundle as a type ‘document’.
 It can also process it as:
 - A Composition, which breaks up the document into its various component parts;